List of members of the Senate of Belgium, 2024–2029: Composition

-In total, the Senate will in principle have 60 senators: 35 Dutch-speaking, 24 French-speaking and 1 German-speaking.
+In total, the Senate in principle has 60 senators: 35 Dutch-speaking, 24 French-speaking and 1 German-speaking.

 Fractions

 With the exception of the German-speaking state senator (elected by the Parliament of the German-speaking Community), the Senate seats are distributed among the parties on the basis of the election results for the state parliaments (for the state senators) and for the Chamber (for the co-opted senators).
 At the start of the legislature, the distribution among the parties is as follows: